threefoldfoundation/www_docs_threefold_io/docs_website/docs/how_it_works.md

 ## The Process

-- Farmers deploy nodes to the ThreeFold Grid providing data, network and cloud resources
+- Farmers deploy nodes to the ThreeFold Grid, providing data, network and cloud resources.
-- Resources are verified via the **Proof-of-Capacity** minting protocol and made available for workload deployments
+- Resources are verified via the **Proof-of-Capacity** minting protocol and made available for workload deployments.
-- Users can rent data, network and cloud resources directly through the network via the **Proof-of-Utilization** payment protocol
+- Users can rent data, network and cloud resources directly through the network via the **Proof-of-Utilization** payment protocol.

 ## Unique Value Propositions